karampitsos/light/README.md

 ## Basic Usage

-To parse a raw8 file, initialize a Raw8Spectra instance passing the file directory.
+In order to parse a raw8 file, you have to initialize a Raw8Spectra instance passing the file directory.

 ```python
 from phos import Raw8Spectra